GFaure9/raop/README.md

 ## ⬇️ Installation Instructions <a id="install"></a>

-To install the package, you can either use the quick method by using ``pip``, writing the following command in your terminal:
+To install the package, you can either use the quick method by using ``pip``:

 ```bash
 pip install -i https://test.pypi.org/simple/ raop